Permafrost/TundraTN/SERVICES.md

 * `strict` is an optional boolean flag indicating whether 'strict' mode routing should be used for the received content.
-Defaults to true.
+Defaults to `true`.
 To disable 'strict' mode when using HTTP, include strict=false as part of the query string of the receive URL: http://localhost:5555/invoke/tundra.tn/receive?strict=false.
 * `TN_parms` is an optional set of routing hints for Trading